 Depending on where you live, you may be obligated by law to vaccinate your cat, regardless of their age.
-This typically only applies to the rabies vaccine, as the disease is zoonotic, extremely dangerous, and can be transmitted from pets to humans.
-And yes, many of these guidelines apply to indoor-only cats as well.
+This typically only applies to the rabies vaccine, as the disease is zoonotic, deadly, and can be transmitted from pets to humans.
+Yes, many of these guidelines apply to indoor-only cats as well.

 Your personal veterinarian is the best person to talk to regarding the benefits versus potential risks of vaccines for your unique, older cat.
 They know your pet's medical history and can assess their current condition.